matthewjrogers/matthewjrogers.github.io/_shiny_gallery/probably_pancakes.md

 ### Notable Features:
 * Flexible and dynamic UI driven by Shiny modules.
 User can input any number of desired ingredients, while the code remains succinct and easily maintained on the back end.
-* Custom CSS, demonstrating the level of polish possible for clinet-facing products.
+* Custom CSS, demonstrating the level of polish possible for client-facing products built with Shiny.

 ### Technology Used:
 * Shiny